saurabhaloneai/History-of-Deep-Learning/README.md

 # speedrun implemntation of History-of-Deep-Learning

-- Why am I doing this?
-Because I'm retarded, so my notes and code might be retarded sometimes.
+- why am I doing this? because I'm retarded, so my notes and code might be retarded sometimes.
 So, be careful.

 - Inspired by "adam-maj" - I added few more papers and few sections.